shinobi5/skeletor/README.md

 ## Front-end boilerplate

-From the root of the project run `bin/setup` to remove git, install dependencies and start the project
+From the root of the project run `bin/setup` to remove git, install dependencies and start the project.

 Run server and watch files in dev mode: `yarn start` Create build for production: `yarn build`